Q: What is Autism?

 Q: Who oversees an ABA program?

-A: A Board Certified Behavior Analyst (BCBA) or Board Certified Assistant Behavior Analyst (BCaBA) will oversee the programming, depending on the insurance and best fit for your family.
-Our team of BCBA’s and BCaBA have extensive knowledge and experience in working in diverse settings with diverse populations.
-Please check out bacb.com for our credentialing information.
+A: A Board Certified Behavior Analyst (BCBA) or Board Certified Assistant Behavior Analyst (BCaBA) will oversee the programming, depending on the best fit for your family.
+Our team of BCBA’s and BCaBA’s have extensive knowledge and experience in working in diverse settings with diverse populations.
+Please check out http://www.bacb.com for our license and credentialing information.

 Q: Who provides supervision for RBT / BCaBA / BCBA candidates?

-A: A BCBA who has taken an 8-hour supervision course, and passed an online module will oversee BCaBA and BCBA candidates.
-We provide independent fieldwork supervision and ongoing supervision to BCaBA’s.
+A: A BCBA who has taken an 8-hour supervision course, has supervisory experience, and passed an online module will oversee BCaBA and BCBA candidates.
+We provide independent fieldwork supervision and ongoing supervision to BCaBA’s and RBTs.
 Either a BCaBA or BCBA who have completed an 8-hour supervision course, and passed an online module will conduct RBT training, assessments, and ongoing supervision.
 We strive to not only meet BACB criteria for supervision, but to give each supervisee an individualized, comprehensive experience!

 Q: What is the best age to start ABA therapy?